norvig/paip-lisp/docs/chapter1.md

 and it is in fact the correct answer.
 We have not yet specified what to do in the first case.
 But we do know that it has something to do with the rest of the name after the first element, and that what we want is to extract the first name out of those elements.
-The leap of faith is to go ahead and use f 1 rst-name, even though it has not been fully defined yet:
+The leap of faith is to go ahead and use first-name, even though it has not been fully defined yet:

 function first-name(name):